jamesstoneco/docker-p2pp/README.md

 # Prerequisites

 You will need to install x11 for your operating system.
 On a Mac you will need to install xQuartz.
+This project has only been tested on Macosx using xQuartz but the same principals should apply to other OSs.

 # About Docker